jimCresswell/e2e-web-test-framework-jvm-demo/README.md

 I've included the binaries for ChromeDriver 77 [src\test\resources\webdriver].
 I wouldn't normally put binaries in Git but in my experience this saves a lot of time, especially with teams of mixed experience levels.
 These binaries will only work with Chrome 77 and will be out of date quickly, they can be replaced with up to date versions at the [Chromdriver site](https://sites.google.com/a/chromium.org/chromedriver/downloads).

 For decoupling and scalability it is better to operate the tests against a [Selenium Grid](https://github.com/SeleniumHQ/selenium/wiki/Grid2) set up.
 Container-based solutions e.g. [Zalenium](https://opensource.zalando.com/zalenium/) are available.

+## Known Issues
+There are scenarios marked as `@pending` intended as examples of potential further tests to implement.
+Normally these scenarios are categorised as pending by the runner and included in the test report as pending tests.
+Currently in some circumstances Serenity-Cucumber attempts to run the unimplemented `@pending` tests and throws exceptions.
+For the time being `@pending` scenarios have been explicitly excluded from the test suites.